CodePath-Android-Pod23/GroupProject/README.md

 **Required Must-have Stories**

-* Users should be able to create a profile.
+- [ ] New users should be able to sign up and create a profile.
+- [ ] Existing users should be able to log in and log out.
-* Users should be able to add and edit the information on their profile (location, favourite genres, context etc.)
+- [ ] Users should be able to add and edit the information on their profile (location, contact information, etc.)
-* Users should be able to log in and log out.
-* Users can select their favorite genres.
+- [ ] Users can select their favorite genres.
-* Users can view the list of recommendations based on their selected/favourite genres.
+- [ ] Users can view the list of recommendations (movies and books) based on their selected/favourite genres.
+- [ ] Users can view the detailed information of each movie/book.
+- [ ] Users should be able to see a list of other users in their location with similar interests.
+- [ ] Users should be able to view other users' profiles.
-* Users may receive notification on a daily or weekly basis with new recommendations.
+- [ ] Users may receive notification on a daily or weekly basis with new recommendations.
-* Users should be able to see others in their location with similar interests.

 **Optional Nice-to-have Stories**

-* Users can send messages to people who have the tastes with them.
+- [ ] Users can send messages to people who have the similar tastes with them.
-* Users also can organize virtual and offline events to meet up.
+- [ ] Users also can organize virtual and offline events to meet up.

 ### 2. Screen Archetypes

 * Log in screen
   * User create a new profile
   * User can log in and log out
-* Registration screen
+* Genres selection screen
-   * User can add their profile information, select their favourite genres
+  * User can select their favourite genres
-* Profile screen/ Setting
+* Profile screen/Setting
-   * Edit and view their profile information and settings
+  * Add, edit and view their profile information and settings
- * Feed with recommendations, people nearby
+* Feed with recommendations
   * Users should be able to see a list of recommendations based on their interests
+* People nearby screen
-   * Users should be able to see the list of people nearby with their similar interests
+  * Users should be able to see a list of people nearby with their similar interests
+* Item details screen
+  * Users should be able to see the detailed information of movie/book selected

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Home (Recommendations)
+* People
-* Profile/Settings
+* Profile

-**Optional Nice-to-have **
+  **Optional Nice-to-have**

-* Chat -> Jumps to Chat
+* Chat (Jumps to Chat)

 **Flow Navigation** (Screen to Screen)

 * Forced Log-in -> Account creation if no log in is available
-* Registration screen --> new users can select their favourite genres, or update their previous choices
+* Genres selection screen (new users can select their favourite genres, or update their previous choices) -> Jumps to Recommendation Feed
-* Recommendation Feed ->Feed for recommendations (books, movies etc.), ->Feed for people in your area
+* Recommendation Feed -> Jumps to item details (books, movies etc.)
+* People -> Jumps to user profile
+* Profile/Setting -> Text field to modified (for user's own profile), Log-out option

 ## Wireframes
 <img src="https://github.com/CodePath-Android-Pod23/GroupProject/blob/main/Wireframe/Wireframe.jpg" width=800>